A number of Committees have been delegated power by the CEO of CAMS to plan and administer specific functions of the organisation.

 National Track Safety Advisory Committee

-The National Track Safety Advisory Committee is empowered to make recommendations to the CEO in supporting the administration of safety related issues at CAMS licensed circuits across Australia.
-The Committee must comprise of the following members;
+The National Track Safety Advisory Committee is empowered to make recommendations to the CEO in supporting the administration of safety related issues at CAMS licenced circuits across Australia.
+The Committee must comprise of the following members:

 - Chair, to be appointed by the CEO